 Politics is often about exploiting our differences.
 Anti-racism is ultimately about understanding these differences and finding consensus on what can make us more effective as individuals and teams.

-Roxanne Bellamy, CDE, is Managing Editor at The Diversity Movement.
-With an academic background in literature and linguistics, Roxanne loves exploring the intersection between the words we choose and the way we see the world.
+With an academic background in literature and linguistics, Roxanne Bellamy, CDE, loves exploring the intersection between the words we choose and the way we see the world.